 The most common HAIs are caused by drug-resistant bacteria, including methicillin-resistant Staphylococcus aureus, or MRSA; vancomycin-resistant Enterococcus faecalis, or VRE; and Clostridium difficile, or C. diff.
 According to the Centers for Disease Control and Prevention, or CDC, HAIs are estimated to occur in approximately 5% of all acute-care hospitalizations.
-The CDC also estimates that the total direct medical cost to the U.S. healthcare system from HAIs is between \$35.7 billion to \$45 billion annually.
+The CDC also estimates that the total direct medical cost to the U.S. healthcare system from HAIs is between \$28.4 billion to \$45 billion annually.
 Cubicin, a Gram positive lipopeptide antibiotic which was launched in the US market in November 2003 by the biotechnology company Cubist, had 2012 global sales of \$926.4 million.
 In 2013, Cubist announced the acquisition of two companies Optimer and Trius each of which was for consideration over \$800M.
-In 2014, Cubist was acquired by Merck for a total transaction value of \$9.5 billion.
+In 2015, Cubist was acquired by Merck for a total transaction value of \$9.5 billion.

 The need for novel antibiotics is increasing as a result of the growing resistance of the targeted pathogens.
-The CDC has estimated that pathogenic bacteria resistant to known antibiotics cause between 6.3% and 89.1% of HAIs, and individual hospitals have resistance rates as high as 70% for many Gram positive infections.
+The CDC has estimated that up to 77% of certain nosocomial pathogenic bacteria are resistant to drugs of last resort (vancomycin-resistant E. faecium and vancomycin, respectively, in this example).
 HAIs are not exclusively a problem in the United States as the rest of the world has also seen a dramatic rise in HAIs during the last decade.
 We believe novel antibiotics have become increasingly scarce as major pharmaceutical companies focus more research and development resources on lifestyle drugs and fewer resources on specialty pharmaceuticals such as antibiotics.
 Between 1983 and 1987, 16 new antibiotics were approved by the FDA.
 Twenty years later, over an equivalent time period from 2003 to 2007, only five new antibiotics were approved by the FDA, of which only two possessed a novel mechanism of action.
 Between 2008 and 2012, there were only two new antibiotics approved by FDA.